KSP-KOS/KOS_DOC/source/index.md

   * [Vessel](structure/vessel/index.html) - a specific type of Orbitable: info about a vessel
 * [OrbitableVelocity](structure/orbitablevelocity/index.html) - a pair of velocities representing the orbital and surface elocity of an Orbitable thing
 * [Part](structure/part/index.html) - one of the pieces assembled together that a vessel is made from
+  * [PartModule](structure/partmodule/index.html) - A PartModule that is attached to a part, for controlling the part's context menu and action group behaviors
   * [DockingPort](structure/dockingport/index.html) - a specific type of Part
   * [Engine](structure/engine/index.html) - a specific type of Part
   * [Sensor](structure/sensor/index.html) - a specific type of Part